-Everyone is expected to adhere to this 'Code of Conduct' along with the Safer Recruitment Consortium Guidance for Safer Working Practice for Adults who work with Children and Young People in Education Settings 2019 and Guidance for safer working practice for those working with children and young people in education settings; Addendum 2022 Everyone must also read and understand part one and annex B of Keeping Children Safe in Education (DFE 2023).
+Evervone is expected to adhere to this 'Code of Conduct' along with the Safer Recruitment

+Everyone must also read and understand Part One and Annex B of Keeping Children Safe in Education (DFE 2024).
 This code of conduct aims to support adults so they don't work in a manner which might lead to an allegation against them by raising awareness of illegal, unsafe, unprofessional and unwise behaviour and by supporting staff and volunteers to understand what safe, professional conduct is.
 Equally it aims to reduce the opportunity for any adult intent on grooming or harming a young person.
 The policy aims to reduce the risk of incidents or misunderstandings occurring by developing and setting out clear guidelines and boundaries.
 It encourages you to work in an open and transparent way that should avoid someone questioning your motives, intentions or suitability to work with young people.